 There are several types of fixed annuities available, including:

-Each type of annuity has varying features and benefits.
-For traditional fixed annuities, the interest rate can be altered by the insurance company after a set period, but the new rate must not be lower than the minimum stated in the contract.
+- Traditional fixed annuities accumulate money based on a fixed interest rate established at the start of the contract.
+The interest rate can be altered by the insurance company after a set period, but the new rate must not be lower than the minimum stated in the contract.

-MYGAs, on the other hand, guarantee a fixed interest rate for the entire contractual period, eliminating the risk of the insurance provider altering the rate as the funds grow over time.
+- Multi-year guaranteed annuities (MYGAs) guarantee a fixed interest rate for the entire contractual period, eliminating the risk of the insurance provider altering the rate as the funds grow over time.
 This ensures a guaranteed minimum interest rate for the policyholder.

-Fixed-indexed annuities (FIAs) are a unique type of fixed index annuity that provides investors with the opportunity to benefit from the growth of a stock market index, like the S&P 500, while also protecting them from downside risk.
+- Fixed indexed annuities (FIAs) allow for potential growth based on the performance of a specific index.
+FIAs provide investors with the opportunity to benefit from the growth of a stock market index, like the S&P 500, while also protecting them from risk.

 Advantages and Disadvantages of Fixed Annuities